 The University is committed to flexible and family-friendly business practices.
 We are a member of Working Families, the UK’s work-life balance charity which leads the way in helping organisations and employees build enabling and flexible environments that enhance productivity, creativity and wellbeing so that work works for everyone.

-We are also a member of Business Disability Forum and a Disability Confident organisation.
+We are also a member of Business Disability Forum and a Disability Confident organisation, and have gained the highest Disability Confident Leader (level 3) status.

 At Middlesex we are proud of our diverse community of staff, students and partners.
 Our aim is to encourage and support an environment within the University which helps staff and students fulfil their potential and thrive in the workplace and in their studies, irrespective of disability and ill health.
 We encourage our students and staff to disclose any disabilities or long-term health conditions, to ensure they receive the support they need.